VividCortex/ewma/README.md

 For another explanation of the algorithm see [Exponentially weighted moving average](http://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) on wikipedia.

+### Choosing Alpha

+Consider a fixed-size sliding-window moving average (not an exponentially weighted moving average) that averages over the previous N samples.
+What is the average age of each sample?
+It is N/2.

+Now suppose that you wish to construct a EWMA whose samples have the same average age.
+The formula to compute the alpha required for this is: alpha = 2/(N+1).
+Proof is in the book "Production and Operations Analysis" by Steven Nahmias.

+So, for example, if you have a time-series with samples once per second, and you want to get the moving average over the previous minute, you should use an alpha of .032786885.
+This, by the way, is the constant alpha used for this repository's SimpleEWMA.

+### Implementations

+This repository contains two implementations of the EWMA algorithm, with different properties.

+The implementations all conform to the MovingAverage interface, and the constructor returns that type.

 #### SimpleEWMA

-A SimpleEWMA represents the exponentially weighted moving average of a series of numbers.
+A SimpleEWMA is designed for low CPU and memory consumption.
 It **will** have different behavior than the VariableEWMA for multiple reasons.
 It has no warm-up period and it uses a constant decay.
 These properties let it use less memory.
 It will also behave differently when it's equal to zero, which is assumed to mean uninitialized, so if a value is likely to actually become zero over time, then any non-zero value will cause a sharp jump instead of a small change.

 #### VariableEWMA

-VariableEWMA represents the exponentially weighted moving average of a series of numbers.
-Unlike SimpleEWMA, it supports a custom age, and thus uses more memory.
+Unlike SimpleEWMA, this supports a custom age which must be stored, and thus uses more memory.
+It also has a "warmup" time when you start adding values to it.
+It will report a value of 0.0 until you have added the required number of samples to it.
+It uses some memory to store the number of samples added to it.
+As a result it uses a little over twice the memory of SimpleEWMA.

 ## Usage